Ajithkumarsekar/number/README.md

 | v2+     | A new major version.
 Breaks compatibility with the previous version.
 A new sub-folder must be created with v2 and all the source code should be copied with renamed import paths. eg. https://github.com/googleapis/gax-go.
 Module users should explicitly go get with version number at the end of the module name like `go get rsc.io/quote/v3@latest` |

 [refer go modules series](https://go.dev/blog/publishing-go-modules)

+Golang import compatibility rule:
+> If an old package and a new package have the same import path, the new package must be backwards compatible with the old package.
 ### why go.sum?
 ### go get order of priority?